Refurbishing Campsite Washroom Facilities

 Is the drainage up to the job?

 If you need to add additional toilets, showers and washbasins to accommodate an increased number of users, then be sure to have the drainage system assessed by a specialist.
 More people = more water + more waste.
-The last thing you want to happen after installing new facilities, is to find your drains are backing up or can’t handle the flow of water.
+The last thing you want to happen after installing new facilities is to find your drains are backing up or can’t handle the flow of water.
 Often, in this case, the sad conclusion is that a lot of your new flooring and wall coverings will need to be ripped up to correct the problem.
-Drainage should be you’re first point of attention for complete washroom refurbishments and be done ahead of all other works.
+Drainage should be your first point of attention for complete washroom refurbishments and be done ahead of all other works.